 - Treatments for diseases that address health problems of national significance.

-The BTB program is delivered through mentoring and commercialisation advice provided by BTB partner BioCurate (University of Melbourne and Monash University), UniQuest (University of Queensland through its drug discovery initiative QEDDI), the Medical Device Partnering Program (MDPP, led by Flinders University), and the Bridge and BridgeTech programs (Queensland University of Technology); all pre-eminent organisations engaged in the translation and commercialisation of health and medical research.
+The BTB program was delivered through mentoring and commercialisation advice provided by BTB partners BioCurate (University of Melbourne and Monash University), UniQuest (University of Queensland through its drug discovery initiative QEDDI), the Medical Device Partnering Program (MDPP, led by Flinders University), and the Bridge and BridgeTech programs (Queensland University of Technology) - all pre-eminent organisations engaged in the translation and commercialisation of health and medical research.

 For more information, contact the BTB Senior Program Manager Dr Amelia Vom.